Rejzohn Wright: Carolina Panthers

 Wright was signed by the Carolina Panthers as an undrafted free agent on April 29, 2023.
 He was waived on August 26.

 Las Vegas Raiders

 On October 5, 2023, Wright signed with the practice squad of the Las Vegas Raiders.
 He was released on October 11.

 New Orleans Saints

 On January 16, 2024, Wright signed a reserve/future contract with the New Orleans Saints.
 He was placed on injured reserve on August 27.

+Wright was placed on injured reserve on August 24, 2026.

 Personal life

-Wright's older brother, Nahshon Wright, was a teammate at Oregon State and currently plays for the Chicago Bears.
+Wright's older brother, Nahshon Wright, was a teammate at Oregon State and currently plays for the New York Jets.
 His cousin Mekhi Blackmon plays cornerback for the Indianapolis Colts.
-Another cousin, Bump Cooper Jr., plays cornerback for the Miami Dolphins.
+Another cousin, Bump Cooper Jr., plays cornerback for the Birmingham Stallions.